lucasbasquerotto/cloud/README.md

 - `identifier`: The pod identifier, defined as `<env_name>-<ctx_name>-<pod_name>`, mainly used to avoid name collisions between different pods in the same host (especially when deploying locally).
 - `lax`: Indicates if the permissions should be less strict (useful, for example, when defining the `mode` for files and templates).
 - `local`: When `true`, means that the node in which the pod is being deployed is a local node (localhost).
-- `main`: The pod parameters (specified in the `params` property).
-The name `main` was chosen mainly because the object that has all these properties (pod data) is called `params`, so you would call `params.main` instead of `params.params`.
 - `pod_name`: The name of the pod.

-The pod data variable (explained above and printed in the file `env/pod-data.test.yml` of the example) can only be accessed out-of-the-box in the context file.
+The pod data variables (with the `input` variable explained above and printed in the file `env/pod-data.test.yml` of the example) can only be accessed out-of-the-box in the context file.
 To access it in sub-context files, you have to pass it as a parameter.
-Example (passing as a `pod_data` parameter):
+For example:

 _test/ctx-simple.yml:_